hwheeler01/comp150/syllabus.md

-<p>There will be an in-class mini-lecture to introduce&nbsp; new
+<p>There will be an in-class mini-lecture to introduce new

-topics.&nbsp; In addition, if three people ask the same question, I
+topics.
+In addition, if three people ask the same question, I

-will offer an explanation to the class on that topic.&nbsp; In general,
+will offer an explanation to the class on that topic.
+In general,

 if you feel that you can benefit from more explanation, sit on the same

-side as the instructor's desk&nbsp; If you would prefer to continue
+side as the instructor's desk.
+If you would prefer to continue

-working on your own, sit on the opposite side of the room.&nbsp; In
+working on your own, sit on the opposite side of the room.
+In

 this way, those students who want additional lecture support can have